puzzle/amm-techlab/content/en/docs/03.0/kafka/kafka.md

 Because that we do not rebuild the producer, the usage of an OpenShift DeploymentConfig is not necessary any more.
 We change te producer to use a Kubernetes-native Deployment.
 The consumer already uses a Deployment.
 You could check the resource definition file `<workspace>/consumer.yaml` for the needed adaptations.

 Do following changes inside your file `<workspace>/producer.yaml`.
-Change the type to Deployment, remove the annotations, update the selector, change the image to `puzzle/quarkus-techlab-data-producer:kafka` and remove the triggers.
+Change the type to Deployment, remove the annotations, update the selector, add label `app`, rename label `deploymentConfig` to `deployment`, change the image to `puzzle/quarkus-techlab-data-producer:kafka` and remove the triggers.

 ```
-{{< highlight YAML "hl_lines=1-2 11-12 23" >}}
+{{< highlight YAML "hl_lines=1-2 11-12 19-20 23" >}}
 apiVersion: apps/v1
 kind: Deployment
 metadata: